c3lang/c3-web/src/content/blogs/c3_0_7_11_the_last_of_the_seven.md

 ### Unified SDK fetching with Android support

 0.7.10 brought automatic download of the MSVC SDK without needing external scripts.
-In 0.7.11, this is extended to support Android, with the goal to bring in more targets, such as the MacOS SDK for effortless cross-compilation.
+In 0.7.11, this is extended to support Android, with the goal of bringing in more targets, such as the MacOS SDK for effortless cross-compilation.

 ## Bug fixes